gusemil/wargame-tracker-php-1.0/README.md

 * Admin tools for adding matches
 * ELO based user ranking

 Initial implementation of the site here without secret information regarding email verification (Insert your own).

-An expanded version is in the works.
+<b>An expanded version is WIP</b>

 NOTE: This is is a hobby project and not intended for professional usage.
 Use at your own risk.